 After Hurricane Sandy, New York City changed the way they labeled areas that were at-risk for flooding.

-So the old letter labels (A, B, C) were retired in favor of numbers in 2013.
+So the old letter labels that helped the city dwellers understand their risk of flooding (A, B, C) were retired in favor of numbers in 2013.
 Now the city’s hurricane evacuation zones are numbered from 1-6 — ranked by the risk of the area being impacted negatively by a storm starting with Zone 1 being the highest-risk.